kaseyjsmith/A-Better-Fraud-Detection-Neural-Network/README.md

 ### Class Imbalance Strategy

 The dataset is highly imbalanced (~0.2% fraud).
-We handle this through:
+I handle this through:

 1. **Weighted Loss**: `BCEWithLogitsLoss` with `pos_weight` parameter (makes fraud misclassification 285× more costly)
 2. **Stratified Split**: Maintains class ratio in train/test sets
 3. **Dropout Regularization**: 20% dropout prevents overfitting to majority class
+   a.
+This could use optimizing.
+20% is an educated first guess.
 4. **Appropriate Metrics**: F1, Precision, Recall, ROC-AUC (not accuracy)

 ---